sunroboticslab/sunroboticslab.github.io/_pages/openings.md

 I am seeking multiple highly motivated Master students or undergrads to conduct theses in artificial muscle and soft robotics, starting in Summer/Fall 2024.

 To apply, interested candidates should send an email titled "Prospective Master Student for Thesis" to jiefeng.sun@asu.edu, attaching their CV, transcript, and a cover letter.

-__I am hiring multiple students to work on underwater robot/ROV robot__

-##### Masters Project
 Due to time limitations, Dr. Sun is **not able to** advise Masters Projects at this time.
 Please consider a Masters Thesis, as the opportunities for producing high-quality, publishable work is enhanced via the thesis route.

+__I am hiring multiple students to work on underwater robot and quarduped robots__

 ---
 #### Undergraduate students: